How to Understand Your Thresholds and Why They Matter

 4. Stabilize thresholds before trying to expand them

 People often try to increase capacity when their thresholds are still fluctuating.
-Better sequence:
+A steadier sequence may be to first support:

 - stabilize sleep